hphelion/documentation/commercial/commercial.faq.md

 The Overcloud is the functional cloud available to run guest virtual machines and workloads.
 It offers access to Nova, Neutron, Glance, Keystone, Cinder, Swift, Ironic, Heat, Horizon, and Ceilometer services.

-Setting up the Overcloud completes the overall Helion Openstack installation process.
+Setting up the Overcloud completes the overall Helion OpenStack installation process.

 ####What is available in the beta version announced on June 30th? #### {#preview}